aihpi/sketch2image/README.md

 - [ControlNet](https://github.com/lllyasviel/ControlNet) & [T2I-Adapter](https://github.com/TencentARC/T2I-Adapter) for the sketch-to-image technology

 ---
-[KI-Servicezentrum Berlin-Brandenburg](http://hpi.de/kisz) is funded by the Federal Ministry of Education and Research under the funding code 01IS22092.
+The [KI-Servicezentrum Berlin-Brandenburg](http://hpi.de/kisz), which created this tool, was funded by the Federal Ministry of Research, Technology and Space under the funding code 16IS22092.